Furnal-Equinox/virtual.furnalequinox.com/README.md

 * Styled with Sass using Bootstrap.
 * Deploys to Netlify with nothing more than what is in `netlify.toml`.

+# What's in This Repository?
+Loose Files
+* `.estlintrc.js` and `.estlintignore`: configuration files for ESLint, which helps enforce consistency and avoid some ambiguities and errors.
+* `.gitignore`: tells Git which folders and files to ignore to keep the repository size down on GitHub.
+* `.stylelintrc.js`: configuration file for stylelint, which does the same thing as ESLint but for CSS and its cousins like SASS / SCSS.
+* `.textlintrc`: configuration file for textlint, which can check prose for grammar problems.
+* `LICENSE`: the license file.
+* `README.md`: what you're reading right now!
+* `gatsby-browser.js`: Gatsby injects whatever is in here into the final HTML.
+This is good for global CSS and JS utilities like Bootstrap and jQuery.
+* `gatsby-config.js`: configuration file for Gatsby.
+This is where all of the plugins for Gatsby go, such as the one that allows Gatsby to understand Markdown files.
+This is also where Gatsby keeps metadata about the website.
+* `gatsby-node.js`: this file instructs Gatsby how to do some things during the build process, such as generating slugs and programmatically generating pages.
+* `netlify.toml`: configuration file for Netlify.
+Tells Netlify how to build the website and what folder should be deployed.
+* `package.json`: this file tells NPM / Yarn what this project's dependencies are.
+* `site-config.js`: I adapted this file from the `./data/SiteConfig.js` file from the Gatsby Advanced Starter.
+This is the single source of truth for metadata for the website.
+* `tsconfig.json`: configuration file for the TypeScript compiler.
+* `yarn.lock`: Yarn automatically generates this file to save the exact version of packages that match the specification in `package.json`.
+This makes sure any copy of this website will be using the same dependencies.

+Folders
+* `/content/`: holds all images and text to be added to the website.
+* `/src/`: holds the source code for the website.
+  * `/components/`: holds the source code for UI components.
+  * `/data/`: holds the source code for any static data that is needed only inside `/src/`, such as the links in the navbar component.
+  * `/pages/`: holds the source code for each page.
+Gatsby generates a web page for each of the files in this folder.
+  * `/scss/`: holds the global SCSS for the website, namely colors, fonts, and any configuration of Bootstrap.
+  * `/templates/`: holds the templates for generated pages.
+Gatsby uses these in `gatsby-node.js` to programmatically generate pages for the data in `/content/`.
+  * `html.tsx`: Gatsby optionally uses this file as the base HTML file for any HTML file it generates.
+* `/static/`: holds the favicon and logo.
+* `/types/`: holds any TypeScript type declaration files.
+At the moment, the only file is the one Gatsby generates for all the GraphQL queries in the website.

 # Environment Details
 This website was built with these tools, if for some reason the website build fails due to a compatibility issue with these tools.
 * NodeJS version: 14.15.0 (lts/fermium)